Landscape Alum and Olmsted Scholar Raises Awareness of Climate Change

-We spoke with Harshat Verma to discuss his time in the landscape architecture program at the Knowlton School and what his plans are for his promising future.
+We spoke with Harshat Verma to discuss his time in the landscape architecture program at the Knowlton School, his Hidden Habitats project, and what his plans are for his promising future.

 First, congratulations on receiving the 2021 National Olmsted Scholar Award.
 Can you tell us about the path that led you to pursue a graduate degree in landscape architecture at Ohio State?

 After completing an undergraduate degree in architecture, I spent a few years working at a socially-driven architecture firm in Mumbai in collaboration with landscape architects and ecologists.
 For a competition in Mumbai, we re-designed a nature park along an estuary and developed a regional strategy for flood mitigation.
 In the process, I was exposed to poor planning decisions and their effects on the health of the city.
 I studied the disrupted hydrological patterns, destruction of habitats, and displacement of marginalized communities.
 This experience sparked my interest in the world of landscape architecture and planning.